mzkrasner/desci-composedb/README.md

-# ComposeDB with LIT Protocol
+# ComposeDB for Desci Labs Initial Composites

-This is a rough example using LIT Protocol to encrypt and decrypt data based on on-chain condition logic while storing on ComposeDB.
+This is a rough take on organizing model definitions for desci labs

 ## Getting Started